 - All Saints Churchyard, Crondall

-In April 2015 Hart adopted the Closed Churchyards Protocol which clarifies Hart’s approach to the management and adoption of closed churchyards.
+Hart has adopted the Closed Churchyards Protocol which clarifies our approach to the management and adoption of closed churchyards.
 Enquiries regarding the maintenance of closed churchyards should be directed to email@example.com or telephone on 01252 774421.

 When someone dies it can be a very difficult and upsetting time.
 It is important that you give yourself time to grieve.
 Everyone deals with bereavement differently and you may experience a whole range of emotions.
 There are, however certain people and organisations that need to be told and specific documents and practical arrangements that need to be completed.
 To make the process as easy as possible, The Tell Us Once service means you only need to report a death to government agencies once.
 There is also a useful Tell Us Once video describing the process.
 Hampshire County Council provide a range of information through their adult services department.
 For a full range of help and advice please visit Hampshire bereavement webpage.

 When a person dies within the Hart District Council boundary and there is no one prepared or available to take responsibility for the funeral, the Council will arrange the funeral.
 There are conditions applied to these funerals and they relate to Section 46 of the Public Health (Control of Disease) Act 1984.
 If you would like to discuss this further then please contact our Environmental Health team on 01252 774421 or email firstname.lastname@example.org.